umarhassan-mitodl/11.301j-fall-2016/content/pages/calendar.md

 **Social Foces and Urban Form**

 The city form the viewpoint of communities and their residents.
 Interrelationships of neighborhoods, class association and form.
-Public housing, Hope VI, [Dudley Street Neighborhood Initiative](http://www.dsni.org/), Boston.
+Public housing, Hope VI, {{% resource_link "dc171039-edbf-48e0-9a9f-a026a1567627" "Dudley Street Neighborhood Initiative" %}}, Boston.

 Identify location for Assignment 1